FlorianKrach/LMS-zscore-app/README.md

 ## Usage
+- provide all information:
+  * birthdate and the day of the DXA measurement in following format: DD-MM-YY, e.g. for 1st of May 2001 write 01-05-2001
+  * the sex: for male write 0, for female write 1
+  * the value of the measurements that you have values for:
+    FM android/gynoid, FM trunk/limbs and weight in kg
+    height in cm
+    VAT mass in g
+    LMI, FMI, BMI and appendicular LMI in kg/m^2
+    fitted BMI and fitted LMI in kg/m^3
+    fitted FMI in kg/m^2.5
+    fitted appendicular LMI (ALMI) in kg/m^3.5

+- how to calculate the indices (FMI, LMI, BMI, appendicular LMI):
+  * take the value of the total body lean mass/fat mass/body mass or the sum of the lean mass of the limbs in kg
+  * divide it by the body height^2 (cm)

+- if you want to compare the fitted indices:
+  * divide it by height^exponent

+Note: some of the variables are only available for children (aged < 18 years) and some only for adults (≥ 18 years).

 ## Known Issues

 * both operating systems:
   - it might take some minutes for the application to start
+  - you migh have to aggree to open the application under system preferences

 * MacOS:
   - an operating system of 10.15.x or higher should be used